Music (MUS)

 MUS 760 Instrumental Ensemble: Percussion Ensemble 1 credit

 The Percussion Ensemble is open to all students and is designed to develop mastery of various percussion instruments.
 Students will develop and refine percussion techniques through the rehearsal and performance of standard percussion ensemble repertoire.
-Repeatable
+(Audition for placement by Instructor).

 MUS 765 Private Woodwind Lesson: 1 credit